Dreamind-LLC/Luna/README.md

 All other trademarks are the property of their respective owners.

 ## Contact:
-For permission to use material from this product, submit all requests online at contact@dreamind.net.
+For permission to use material from this product, submit all requests to contact@dreamind.net.